Lifting homotopy T-algebra maps to strict maps: Homotopy theory of T -algebras

 For a simplicial $T$-algebra $X$, there are two relevant geometric realizations.
 One is realization in the category of $T$-algebras, and another is realization in the underlying category.
 We would like to have conditions under which these two notions coincide, i.e., under which $U$ commutes with geometric realizations.

-\begin{remark} One such condition appears in \cite[p.~197]{EKMM97}: If $T$ is given by a coend formula, then $U$ preserves geometric realizations.
+One such condition appears in \cite[Prop.~X.1.3.v]{EKMM97}: If $T$ is given by a coend formula, then $U$ preserves geometric realizations.
 More precisely, if $T$ is given by a formula such as the one in \eqref{eqn:monad-associated-to-a-theory}, we will show that $T$ commutes with geometric realization and then apply \Cref{prop:two-different-realizations} to see that $U$ commutes with geometric realizations.
-To show that $T$ commutes with geometric realization we use the fact that geometric realization commutes with finite products and Fubini's theorem for iterated coends as follows:

-Note that the commutation of products with geometric realization plays a key role in the above result.
-This is easy to verify in the case where $\cC$ is simplicial sets, since the geometric realization of a bisimplicial set is isomorphic to its diagonal.
-The result is non-trivial but still true in the case of compactly generated weak Hausdorff spaces.
-From these cases one can deduce that the smash product on simplicial objects in pointed simplicial sets, compactly generated pointed spaces, or categories of spectra built from these categories also commutes with geometric realization.
-As a consequence similarly defined monads will also commute with geometric realization. \end{remark}